Chatie/app/README.md

-# chatie-app
+# CHATIE APP
-Chatie App for Android & Ios & SPA
+Chatie App for Android & Ios & Web

 Chatie.io - Make your own ChatBot in no language, in minutes.